 Following a June 4, 2018 Scientific and Strategic Advisory Board ("SSAB"), in collaboration with Dr. Von Hoff at Translational Genomics Research Institute in Scottsdale, Arizona, the Company began early development of a Phase Ib/II study, L-DOS47 given in combination with doxorubicin, for previously treated advanced pancreatic cancer.
 Pancreatic cancer accounts for approximately 3% of all cancers in U.S. for which there are currently few treatment options.
 An IND was filed on July 8, 2019 and the subsequent approval of the FDA was received on August 6, 2019.
-The first site and Principal Investigator, Dr. Erkut Borazanci at HonorHealth in Scottsdale, Arizona, has been identified.
-Study start-up activities are currently well under way with a site initiation anticipated in November 2019.
+The first site and Principal Investigator, Dr. Erkut Borazanci at HonorHealth in Scottsdale, Arizona, was initiated on November 26, 2019.
+A subsequent amendment to improve logistics of trial conduct was submitted on December 3, 2019.

 The study is entitled "A Phase Ib/II Study of the Microenvironment Modifier L-DOS47 plus Doxorubicin for the Treatment of Patients with Previously Treated Advanced Pancreatic Cancer".
-The Phase Ib portion of the study involves three dose escalating cohorts enrolling a total of nine (9) patients.
+The Phase Ib portion of the study involves three dose escalating cohorts (3, 6 and 9 μg/kg) enrolling a total of nine (9) patients.
 The Phase II portion of the study will enroll an additional eleven (11) patients depending on meeting safety and efficacy criteria.